microsoft/OpenHack-FHIR/Challenge02.2-HL7IngestandConvertUsingPS/ReadMe.md

 ---

-* The Ingest and Convert resources deployed will be displayed between two double-star lines. **Copy** this and keep it handy for Task #2.
+* The Ingest and Convert resources deployed will be displayed between two double-star lines. **Copy** this and keep it handy as you need it for below.

 * Find the resource group names you provided during the deployment in your subscription and you should see the following resources:
    <center><img src="../images/challenge02-fhirhackhl7ingest-resources.png" width="550"></center>